TheSpaghettiDetective/obico-server/website/docs/user-guides/klipper-setup.md

   If, however, the app can't find your Klipper printer after 1 minute of scanning, you need to follow the **[Manual Setup Guide](#link-manually)** to link your printer using a one-time passcode.
 :::

-1. On the message dialog, click the "**Link Now**" button.
-This will open a new browser tab for a few seconds.
-This new browser tab is needed to finish a "handshake" with your Klipper printer.
-If the handshake fails, you will need to switch to the [Manual Setup Guide](/docs/user-guides/klipper-setup-manual-link) to link your printer using a 6-digit code.

 <div style={{display: "flex", justifyContent: "center"}}><img src="/img/user-guides/setupguide/auto-link-klipper-web.gif" /></div>
-7. Optionally, you can now give your printer a name.
+1. Optionally, you can now give your printer a name.
 If you skip this step, your printer will have the default name "*My Awesome Cloud Printer*".

   </TabItem>
 </Tabs>